Film festival: History

-Today, thousands of film festivals take place around the world—from high-profile festivals such as Sundance Film Festival and Slamdance Film Festival (Park City, Utah), to horror festivals such as Terror Film Festival (Philadelphia), and the Park City Film Music Festival, the first U.S. film festival dedicated to honoring music in film.
+Today, thousands of film festivals take place around the world—from high-profile festivals such as Sundance Film Festival (Park City, Utah), Newport Beach Film Festival and Slamdance Film Festival, to horror festivals such as FrightFest, Screamfest, Telluride Horror Show, and the Park City Film Music Festival, the first American film festival dedicated to honoring music in film.

-Film Funding competitions such as Writers and Filmmakers were introduced when the cost of production could be lowered significantly and internet technology allowed for the collaboration of film production.
+Film Funding competitions such as Writers and Filmmakers were introduced when the cost of production could be lowered significantly, and internet technology allowed for the collaboration of film production.

 Film festivals have evolved significantly since the COVID-19 pandemic.
 Many festivals opted for virtual or hybrid festivals.
-The film industry, which was already in upheaval due to streaming options, has faced another major shift and movies that are showcased at festivals have an even shorter runway to online launches.
+The film industry, which was already in upheaval due to streaming options, has faced another major shift, and movies showcased at festivals have an even shorter runway to online launches.

 Notable film festivals

-The "Big Five" film festivals are considered to be Venice, Cannes, Berlin, Toronto and Sundance.
+The "Big Five" film festivals are considered to be Venice, Cannes, Berlin, Toronto, and Sundance.

-In North America, the Toronto International Film Festival is the most popular festival.
+The Toronto International Film Festival is the most popular festival in North America.
 Time wrote it had "grown from its place as the most influential fall film festival to the most influential film festival, period".

 The Seattle International Film Festival is credited as being the largest film festival in the United States, regularly showing over 400 films in a month across the city.